EnvironmentMonitor/ESP8266-DHT11-WiFi_Sensor/README.md

 # Wireless Humidity and Temperature Monitor
-# using ARDUINO IDE and ESP8266-XXX
+# Using ARDUINO IDE and ESP8266-XXX

 ESP8266 with a DHT11 Temperature and Humidity Sensor